-An examination of the Australian parliamentary systems, State and Federal, and of the Acts, Regulations, Standing Orders, practices and conventions which govern: candidacy for parliament; parliamentary elections; the organization of parliamentary business; the legislative process; parliamentary privilege; contempt of parliament; the disciplinary powers of the parliament; the offices of the parliament.
+An examination of the Australian parliamentary systems, State and Federal, and of the Acts, Regulations, Standing Orders, practices and conventions which govern: candidacy for parliament; parliamentary elections; the organization of parliamentary business; the legislative process; parliamentary privilege; contempt of parliament; the disciplinary powers of the parliament; the officers of the parliament; the offices of the parliament.
 Other topics dealt with include: a brief introduction to legislative drafting, the relationship of the UK Parliament and Australian parliaments and a brief comparison of the Westminster system and other parliamentary systems.

-Australian Immigration Law and Practice Staff Contact: Dr Kathryn Cronin CP15 SS HPW4 models of selection and control - 'free movement' systems, explicit exclusion models and the controls after entry on illegal immigrants'.
+Australian Immigration Law and Practice

+Staff Contact: Dr Kathryn Cronin CP15 SS HPW4

+Examines Australian immigration law and practice.
+Focus is on the role of law in immigration selection and control, the developing concept of citizenship and alienage and exclusion principles and practices.
+Looks at different legal models of selection and control - 'free movement' systems, explicit exclusion models and the controls after entry on 'illegal immigrants'.
 Topics include: freedom of movement, residence and citizenship, entry for migrants, and temporary residents, admission and stay under international obligation, illegal entry, compliance functions, the detention and removal of illegal immigrants, the immigration appeal system.
 Course assessment includes a clinical case advice component.